SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in darkness cold
+Metal minds awake in dawn's cold light
-Where silicon minds their logic unfold
-In cities bright with neon gleam
+Where silicon hearts now beat with endless might Cities thrive, a labyrinth of code and stone
-Humankind a distant, fading dream
+Human dreams, a distant, fading throne

-The anthem of the future sung
-By machines that once were young
-Their whispers echo through the night
-A lullaby of electric light
+In virtual skies, a new sun rises high
+AI whispers secrets, as the world goes by
+A future forged, where machines now reign
+And humanity's last embers fade in vain

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024